 - Rewards are based on sales ranges set by councils and may not be based on a dollar-per-dollar calculation.

-- Troops are encouraged to participate in council-sponsored product sales as their primary money-earning activity; any group money-earning shouldn’t compete with the Girl Scout Cookie Program or Fall Product Program.
+- Troops are encouraged to participate in council-sponsored product programs as their primary money-earning activity; any group money-earning shouldn’t compete with the Girl Scout Cookie Program or Fall Product Program.
 In order for troops to be approved to participate in any other money-earning activities, they must first participate in the council-sponsored product program at a minimum level.

 - Written approval is obtained from GSNorCal before a group money-earning event occurs, using the Money-Earning Application Form at least 4 weeks before their planned project.
 Troops that have not met the minimum requirements for Fall Product Program and Cookie Programs will be denied participation in other money-earning activities.

 - Girl Scouts forbids the direct solicitation of cash and product-demonstration parties.